ls1intum/Artemis/docs/admin/setup/pyris.rst

 - Ensure Docker and Docker Compose are installed on your machine.
 - Clone the Pyris repository to your local machine.
+- Create the necessary configuration files as described in the previous section.

 **Docker Compose Files**